Sulfur Dioxide (SO₂) Figures

-- CSAPR and ARP: In 2015, the first year of operation of CSAPR SO₂ program, sources covered by both the CSAPR SO₂ annual program and the ARP reduced SO₂ emissions by 13.5 million tons (86 percent) from 1990 levels (before implementation of the ARP), 9.0 million tons (80 percent) from 2000 levels (ARP Phase II), and 8.0 million tons (78 percent) from 2005 levels (before implementation of CAIR and CSAPR).
-All ARP and CSAPR sources together emitted a total of 2.2 million tons of SO₂ in 2015.
+- CSAPR and ARP: In 2016, the second year of operation of the CSAPR SO₂ program, sources in both the CSAPR SO₂ annual program and the ARP together reduced SO₂ emissions by 14.2 million tons (91 percent) from 1990 levels (before implementation of the ARP), 9.7 million tons (87 percent) from 2000 levels (ARP Phase II), and 8.8 million tons (85 percent) from 2005 levels (before implementation of CAIR and CSAPR).
+All ARP and CSAPR sources together emitted a total of 1.5 million tons of SO₂ in 2016.

 SO₂ State-by-State Emissions

-- CSAPR and ARP: From 1990 to 2015, annual SO₂ emissions from sources in the ARP and CSAPR SO₂ program dropped in 45 states plus Washington, D.C. by a total of approximately 13.5 million tons.
-In contrast, annual SO₂ emissions increased in three states (Idaho, Nebraska, and Vermont) by a combined total of only 14,000 tons from 1990 to 2015.
+- CSAPR and ARP: From 1990 to 2016, annual SO₂ emissions from sources in the ARP and the CSAPR SO₂ program dropped in 45 states plus Washington, D.C. by a total of approximately 14.2 million tons.
+In contrast, annual SO₂ emissions increased in three states (Idaho, Nebraska, and Vermont) by a combined total of 550 tons from 1990 to 2016.

-- CSAPR: In 2015, each of the 23 states (16 states in Group 1 and 7 states in Group 2) had emissions below their CSAPR allowance budgets, collectively by about 1.7 million tons.
+- CSAPR: All 23 states (16 states in Group 1 and 7 states in Group 2) had emissions below their CSAPR allowance budgets, collectively by about 2.3 million tons.

 SO₂ Emission Rates

-- In 2015, the average SO₂ emission rate for units in the ARP or CSAPR SO₂ program fell to 0.18 lb/mmBtu.
-This indicates a 76 percent reduction from 2005 rates, with the majority of reductions coming from coal-fired units.
+- The average SO₂ emission rate for units in the ARP or CSAPR SO₂ program fell to 0.13 lb/mmBtu.
+This indicates an 81 percent reduction from 2005 rates, with the majority of reductions coming from coal-fired units.

-- Although heat input has decreased slightly over the past 10 years, emissions have decreased dramatically since 2005, indicating an improvement in emission rate at the sources.
-This is due in large part to greater use of control technology on coal-fired units and increased generation at natural gas-fired units that emit very little SO₂.
+- Although heat input has decreased slightly over the past 11 years, emissions have decreased dramatically since 2005, indicating an improvement in emission rate at the sources.
+This is due in large part to greater use of control technology on coal-fired units and increased generation at natural gas-fired units that emit very little SO₂ emissions.

 Analysis and Background Information

 The states with the highest emitting sources in 1990 have generally seen the greatest SO₂ emission reductions under the ARP, and this trend continued under CAIR and CSAPR.
 Most of these states are located in the Ohio River Valley and are upwind of the areas the ARP and CSAPR were designed to protect.
-Reductions under the ARP and CSAPR have provided important environmental and health benefits over a large region.
+Reductions under these programs have provided important environmental and health benefits over a large region.